Community Alphabet

 PARTICIPANTS

-The program works with community leaders and practitioners who are nurturing civic engagement at local level.
-Community leaders and practitioners - people who are supporting local citizen-led action - are in a unique position to help local communities search for common ground, increase social trust and work with divergent views.
-The 2023-24 program engages community practitioners and leaders from 8 European countries (the Czech Republic, Slovakia, Hungary, Serbia, Romania, Spain, Albania, Sweden).
+The program works with active residents and community practitioners who are nurturing civic engagement at local level.
+People who are supporting local citizen-led action are in a unique position to help local communities search for common ground, increase social trust and work with divergent views.
+In 2025-26, we are looking for up to 25 active residents/community leaders from at least 5 countries to take part in the exposure workshop in June 2025, and 22 to participate in the intensive track.
+Read more in the Call at https://trustcommunity.nadacevia.cz.

 PROGRAM ACTIVITIES